essesseff-helloworld-springboot-templat/helloworld/README.md

 * Argo CD Config STAGING: [helloworld-argocd-staging](https://github.com/essesseff-helloworld-springboot-templat/helloworld-argocd-staging)
 * Argo CD Config PROD: [helloworld-argocd-prod](https://github.com/essesseff-helloworld-springboot-templat/helloworld-argocd-prod)

+### Why so many repos?

+essesseff favors simplicity and clear boundaries over a single repo with many rules.:
+* Simpler RBAC: Each repo is one permission boundary.  essesseff roles map directly to GitHub repo access (e.g. who can push to config-prod).
+There are no path-based approval rules, CODEOWNERS, or branch policies to maintain—just straightforward repo-level permissions, i.e.:
+  - Developer ~ DEV
+  - QA Engineer ~ QA
+  - Release Engineer ~ STAGING and PROD
+  - DevOps Engineer ~ all of the above
+* Distinct change history and audit trail: Each environment has its own git history.
+"What changed in prod?" means opening the prod config repo and reading the log.
+No filtering a monorepo by path or digging through unrelated commits.
+Blame, compliance, and rollbacks stay scoped to the environment.
+* Simplicity via separation: We chose "more repos, each with a single concern and simple rules" over "one repo with complex conventions to get the same isolation."
+For a golden path and role-based control, that trade keeps the model easy to explain and operate.

 ## Develop, Build and Deploy

 * **Branch Strategy**: Single `main` branch (trunk-based)